fdvorak/StanOnDaint/README.md

 ## File Transfers
 Use the [CSCS globus online endpoint](https://user.cscs.ch/storage/transfer/external/) to transfer files from your local machine to Piz Daint.

 * To run the example models, download the data Redcard.csv from [this repository](https://github.com/rmcelreath/cmdstan_map_rect_tutorial).
-You also have to download the files logistic0.stan and logistic1.stan from the [StanOnDaint](https://github.com/fdvorak/StanOnDaint) repository to your local machine.
+You also have to download the files logistic.stan and logistic_reduce_sum.stan from the [StanOnDaint](https://github.com/fdvorak/StanOnDaint) repository to your local machine.

-* Transfer the data and the files logistic0.stan and logistic1.stan from your local machine to your [scratch](https://user.cscs.ch/storage/file_systems/scratch/) folder (/scratch/snx3000/your username).
+* Transfer the data and the files logistic.stan and logistic_reduce_sum.stan from your local machine to your [scratch](https://user.cscs.ch/storage/file_systems/scratch/) folder (/scratch/snx3000/your username).
 Note that all files in scratch will be automatically deleted after 30 days!
 Use the project folder for permanent storage of valuable files.
 [Here](https://user.cscs.ch/storage/file_systems/scratch/) is the documentation of Daint's file system.

 ## Model fitting
 You should now be able to fit models.